tom-code/turstat/readme.md

-collect simple custom stats on my openwrt based router(turris omnia with armv7 cpu) binary is cross-compiled on mac using following procedure:
+Collect simple custom stats on my openwrt based router(turris omnia with armv7 cpu)

+Binary is cross-compiled on mac using following procedure:

 prepare environment: